steveghee/OCTO_Studio_extensions/README.md

 ### Area targets

-Work in progress here.- this feature is not currently available without a custom build of View

 Area targets provide a means of locating and tracking the user in a larger spatial environment, say a room or a small factory space.
 Instead of tracking against an object/shape or an image, you are tracking against the environment/surroundings.